Open Morning Tours

 Please note that while completion of the SIF is not mandatory, if a completed SIF is not received, the Governing Body will only be able to consider the application based on information provided to Surrey County Council in the online application.
 Unless you are applying under oversubscription criterion 8, 9, 10, or 11, if a completed SIF is not received, this could result in being allocated a lower priority ranking.

-You can download the SIF at the bottom of this page.
+You can download our Admissions Policy and SIF at the bottom of this page.
 Please ensure you download the correct version for your child's year of entry.

 Maps of our Parish boundaries which form our catchment area may be found within the Admissions Policy.